tkgwku/grapple/README.md

 ### what to do next

-- Scout soul enchantment -- add new armour enchantment which softens falldamage, give speed effect
+- Scout soul enchantment -- add new armour enchantment which softens falldamage, gives swiftness effect
 - Configuration